Z3r0cks/nerfstudio/render_pipline_tut.md

 | `camera_type`       | CameraType.PERSPECTIVE                                                                                                         |
 | `times`             | time of the camera state.
 0.0                                                                                                  |
 | `metadata`          | None                                                                                                                           |

+Positions will be genrated in nerfacto.py with: ray_samples, weights_list, ray_samples_list = self.proposal_sampler(ray_bundle, density_fns=self.density_fns).
+Its the proposal sampler of the nerfacto model.